OutSystems/CollectDumps/README.md

 # CollectDumps

-This script will collect proccess dumps and zip in a single file.
-A url for this file will be provided on the script's conclusion.
+This PowerShell script will collect process dumps and zip in a single file.
+A URL for this file will be provided on the script's conclusion.

 ## Using CollectDumps: